100X Semi Plan DRY Objective - NEVER use oil again

 However, if your purpose allows for lower quality images, dry lenses could save you a lot of time and mess.
 The potential productivity gains are huge, and you can say goodbye to the ever-present worry of oil damage.

-Previous article How to perform a faecal worm egg count with a microscope
+Previous article How to connect a DSLR camera to a microscope